asiimwemmanuel/polytrend/README.md

 **Note**: $n$ in the formula is not the same as the polynomial degree $q$ used in the previous section.

 > For more information on the Lagrange polynomial, refer to the [Lagrange polynomial Wiki](https://en.wikipedia.org/wiki/Lagrange_polynomial).
-> For more information on the Lagrange polynomial, refer to the [Lagrange polynomial Wiki](https://en.wikipedia.org/wiki/Lagrange_polynomial).

-To increase error tolerance and applicability in real-world data, a new technique is incorporated.
 To increase error tolerance and applicability in real-world data, a new technique is incorporated.

 ### Polynomial Regression